It is possible to carry some Medicare and employer coverage if you decide to work past the age of 65. But the rules aren’t the same for everybody.

 - Form CMS-L564 (which must be filled out by your employer)

-Make sure you submit all of your required documents in a timely manner.
+Make sure you submit all of your required documents promptly.
 This will avoid penalties and get the best deal for your health care coverage.

 Employer Contributions and HSAs

 Although many employer health plans have the monthly premium automatically deducted from your paycheck, it is illegal for your employer to pay your Medicare premium(s) for you.
 But there are some exceptions, starting with a 105 Reimbursement Plan.
 This plan lets employers repay their employees for the exact cost of their Medicare premiums.
 And best of all, those repayments are tax-exempt.

 Your employer will use a Health Reimbursement Arrangement (HRA) to compensate you.
 It’s sort of like a contract stipulating how you will be reimbursed for your Medicare premiums.
 There are two different types: